-You know, there are two sharp opinions about big five assessment tests.
-Some weigh them more than required and others ignore them altogether.
-‘But the reality, like other psychological assessment tools, lies in between’.
+You know, there are two sharp opinions about psychometrics including big five tests.
+Some weigh them more than required, and others ignore them altogether.
+‘But the reality, like other psychological assessment tools, lies in between.'

 Hi Mr Saqib Ali Ateel,

 As a Behavioral Scientist (not a psychologist) I was intrigued when I stumbled over your comments concerning the Big 5 Personality Tests.
-I commend you on your frankness and honesty.
+I commend you for your frankness and honesty.

 This is an area (personnel psychology, or Industrial - Organizational psychology) which forms the center of my educational and professional activities.
 I read your comments with great interest.